RTEMS/rtems-docs/c-user/config/mpci.rst

 CONFIGURE_MP_APPLICATION
 ------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MP_APPLICATION``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the multiprocessing services are not initialized.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 This configuration option is defined to indicate that the application intends to be part of a multiprocessing configuration.
 Additional configuration options are assumed to be provided.

-NOTES:
+.. rubric:: NOTES:

 This configuration option shall be undefined if the multiprocessing support is not enabled (e.g. RTEMS was built without the ``--enable-multiprocessing`` build configuration option).
 Otherwise a compile time error in the configuration file will occur.

 ..
 Generated from spec:/acfg/if/mp-max-global-objects

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MP_MAXIMUM_GLOBAL_OBJECTS